mmenestret/jdegoes.github.io/_posts/2014-01-06-fp-is-not-the-answer.md

 We can't stop at functional.
 We can't pat ourselves on the back just because we wrote "purely functional" code.
 We can't ignore "non-functional" programming techniques, including whole other paradigms like logic programming and reactive programming.

-Every technique has to be measured on its own, independent of weather or not it's "functional".
+Every technique has to be measured on its own, independent of whether or not it's "functional".

 In future posts, I hope to talk more about *comprehensibility*, dig into some meaty examples, and rant against monads (which I believe are often an *anti-pattern* in functional programming).